celinao/STAT433GroupProject/README.md

 #### Shiny Appearance
 - Map by County (color by xyz)
+- We could have all the variables with a checkbox.
+Then click to include the variables -> print plots and stats

 #### Linear Model + Age/Income
 Type in Income + Age -> Return Computer Usage Statistic